Allexsen/Allexsen/README.md

 - **Repository:** N/A, Private repo by the client.

 ### Practice Project
-- **Description:** Deceiving one, but high performance, well maintained and documented personal project.
+- **Description:** Deceiving one, but heading towards a social media mock project.
 This is my playground for learning new skills.
-Currently there are user registration & auth systems, record adding, retrieval & worklog functionality.
-Auth also uses JWT.
-Working on adding unit tests, and then implementing live messaging features between users using probably Centrifugo.
+Currently there are user registration & auth systems, record adding, retrieval & worklog functionality, websockets and a single, shared-for-all live chatroom.
 - **Technologies:** Go-Gin, MySQL
 - **Repository:** [Learning-Project](https://github.com/Allexsen/Learning-Project)